luqmanaru/luqmanaru/README.md

 ### 🧠 About Me

-I am an Informatics Student passionate about building technology solutions, from full-stack web applications to intelligent IoT systems.
-My focus lies at the intersection of Artificial Intelligence and Internet of Things, where I aim to create technology with a real, positive impact.
-I am motivated to build systems that are smart, connected, and seamlessly integrated.
+I am an Informatics Student passionate about developing a wide range of technology solutions, including web applications and systems at the intersection of Artificial Intelligence and Internet of Things.
+I believe that technology can create a real positive impact, and I am motivated to build intelligent, connected, and user-friendly solutions.

 Currently, I am focusing on deepening my knowledge in:
 - `Web Development` (Front-end & Back-end)